FDA panel recommends COVID-19 vaccine for ages 5-11

 The agency typically makes a decision within days of the advisory meetings.

-A separate panel of CDC advisers will meet next week to discuss the vaccine and issue recommendations on how the FDA‘s decision should be applied in the real world.
+A panel of advisers for the Centers for Disease Control and Prevention will meet next week to discuss the vaccine and issue recommendations on how to apply the FDA‘s decision.

-The Advisory Committee on Immunization Practices could, for instance, say the vaccine should be used within limited groups, though it cannot expand its use beyond what the FDA authorizes.
+The Advisory Committee on Immunization Practices could say the vaccine should be used within limited groups, though it cannot expand its use beyond the FDA‘s authorization.

-CDC Director Rochelle Walensky must decide whether to accept or reject ACIP’s guidance.
+CDC Director Rochelle Walensky must decide whether to accept or reject the committee’s guidance.

-The Biden administration says it will be ready to distribute the vaccines to pediatrician offices and pharmacies once the agencies weigh in.
+The Biden administration says it will be ready to distribute the vaccines to pediatricians’ offices and pharmacies once the agencies weigh in.

-The vaccines for children use a smaller dose than the ones given to adults and will be packed with an orange label — vaccines for older persons have a purple one — in kits that include smaller vials and needles.
+The children’s vaccines will come in kits with smaller doses, vials and needles than the ones used for adults.
+They will be packed with orange labels to distinguish them from adult vaccines, which have purple labels.

-Doctors reported an uptick in child cases as the delta variant took hold and society opened up, though the worst outcomes from COVID-19 are still rare among younger people.
+Doctors reported upticks in COVID-19 cases among children as the delta variant of the coronavirus took hold and society opened up, though the worst outcomes from the disease are rare among younger people.

-Dr. Peter Marks, director of the FDA‘s Center for Biologics Evaluation and Research, said while children have seen better outcomes than older groups they are “far from being spared.”
+Dr. Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, said children usually do have better outcomes than older groups but are “far from being spared.”

-The 5-11 age group has seen 1.9 million cases and 8,300 hospitalizations — about a third of which required intensive care unit stays — and there have been 2,500 reports of a multi-system inflammatory disorder from the virus.
+About 1.9 cases of COVID-19 have been reported in the 5-11 age group, with 8,300 hospitalizations.
+About a third of those hospitalized required stays in intensive care units.
+Doctors have diagnosed 2,500 cases of a multisystem inflammatory disorder from the virus.

-“There have also been close to 100 deaths, making it one of the top 10 causes of death in this age range during this time,” he said.
+“There have also been close to 100 deaths, making it one of the top 10 causes of death in this age range during this time,” Dr. Marks said.
 “In addition, infections have caused many school closures and disrupted the education and socialization of children.”

-At the same time, he acknowledged the topic of COVID-19 is a charged issue.
+Still, he acknowledged that the topic of COVID-19 is charged.
 He pleaded for civility at the outset of the daylong session.

-“There are strong feelings that have clearly been expressed by members of the pubic both for and against the use of the Pfizer-BioNTetch under emergency use authorization for this age group of 5- to 11-year-old children,” Dr. Marks said.
+“There are strong feelings that have clearly been expressed by members of the public, both for and against the use of the Pfizer-BioNTetch under emergency use authorization for this age group of 5- to 11-year-old children,” Dr. Marks said.

 “To be clear, today’s discussion is going to be about the scientific data that are presented, and it’s not about vaccine mandates, which are left to other entities outside of FDA,” he said.

-One anti-vaccine commenter said the risks from COVID-19 vaccines were being covered up and called for more autopsies of persons who were vaccinated and later died.
-Another commenter said Pfizer’s relatively small trials couldn’t have caught problems that might arise once vaccination in children is widespread.
+One commenter said the risks from COVID-19 vaccines were being covered up and called for more autopsies of vaccinated people who died.
+Another commenter said Pfizer’s relatively small trials couldn’t have caught problems that might arise once child vaccination is widespread.

 Biden administration officials have focused on the potential benefits of immunizing children to fill gaps in their vaccine push.
 Only 57% of the U.S. population is fully vaccinated.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said recent papers show children transmit the virus as readily as adults in the “delta era” so vaccinating them could play a role in reaching sufficient immunity levels to control the virus within households and communities.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said recent papers show that children transmit the virus as readily as adults in the “delta era,” so vaccinating them could help households and communities reach sufficient immunity levels to control the spread.

-Data suggest the vaccines are far better at preventing hospitalization and death than thwarting cases outright — reports of breakthrough infections are common — but they do provide some level of protection against infection.
+Reports of breakthrough infections are common, but data suggests the vaccines do provide some level of protection against infection and are far better at preventing hospitalization and death from COVID-19.

-Dr. Michael Kurilla, a National Institute of Health expert who abstained in the vote, said he wasn’t convinced that vaccinating children would thwart transmission as hoped, given new variants.
+Dr. Michael Kurilla, a National Institutes of Health expert who abstained from the vote, said he wasn’t convinced that vaccinating children would thwart transmission as hoped, given new variants.

-Advisers pressed Pfizer to do a follow-up study on whether the vaccine prevents onward transmission from children to others, saying it could strengthen their case for using their product in persons in groups at lower risk of disease.
+Advisers pressed Pfizer to conduct a follow-up study on whether the vaccine prevents transmission from children to others.
+They said it could strengthen the drugmaker’s case for using their product in groups at lower risk of severe disease.

-CDC presenter Fiona Havers said children ages 5 to 11 started to account for a greater share of cases when the delta variant hit over the summer.
-They made up about 10.6% of all cases in the week of Oct.
-10 while making up 8.7% of the population in the most recent census.
+CDC presenter Fiona Havers said children ages 5 to 11 started to account for a greater share of cases when the delta variant was prominent.
+Children accounted for about 10.6% of all COVID-19 cases during the week of Oct.
+10 but made up 8.7% of the population in the most recent census.

-Obesity did appear to be a risk factor for bad outcomes among children hospitalized with COVID-19, Dr. Havers said.
+Obesity did appeare to be a risk factor for bad outcomes among children hospitalized with COVID-19, Dr. Havers said.

 She compared the rates of hospitalization and death as roughly on par with flu seasons preceding the pandemic though said children hospitalized may see a tougher bout of disease requiring intensive care or a ventilator.